How do you know you are receiving a professional, ethical and effective service at thinkstraight?

 Effective

-All the treatment approaches utilised at thinkstraight have a scientific basis, meaning there is research which provides evidence of their effectiveness in tackling drug and alcohol problems.
-You can learn more about some of these here.
+All the treatment approaches utilised at thinkstraight are evidence-based meaning there is peer-reviewed research which provides support for their effectiveness.